IgnacioPorte/IgnacioPorte/README.md

 ## I'm a Student, Teacher assistant and Developer

 # 💫 About Me:
-🤓 I'm currently studying Software Engineering at the "Pontificia Universidad Católica de Chile"<br>🔭 Nowadays I 'm working on Tuki, a drinking game mobile app and some Real Estate projects, also I have worked in the assistantships of:<br>
+🤓 I'm currently working at [@Buda.com](https://www.buda.com/) and studying Software Engineering at the "Pontificia Universidad Católica de Chile"<br>🔭 Nowadays I 'm working on Tuki, a drinking game mobile app and some Real Estate projects, also I have worked in the assistantships of:<br>
 - Introduction to Programming 💻
 - Advance Programming ⚡
 - Data structures and algorithms 🧠👨‍💻